frycast/rcosmo/README.md

       | Equator   | 0&deg;    | 90&deg;     |
       | Sth Pole  | -90&deg;  | 180&deg;    |
   + Provide common intensity unit conversions (K_CMB <-> K_RJ <-> MJy/sr).
 [See here.](https://irsasupport.ipac.caltech.edu/index.php?/Knowledgebase/Article/View/181/20/what-are-the-intensity-units-of-the-planck-all-sky-maps-and-how-do-i-convert-between-them)
+  + Provide conversion between RING and NESTED numbering schemes for *cmbDataFrame*.
+[See here.](http://healpy.readthedocs.io/en/latest/healpy_pix.html#conversion-between-nested-and-ring-schemes)
+    > "It is in the RING scheme that Fourier transforms with spherical harmonics are easy to implement.
+    >  NESTED tree structure allows one to implement efficiently all applications involving nearest-neighbour searches, and also allows for an immediate construction of the fast Haar wavelet transform" [Source.](http://healpix.sourceforge.net/html/intronode4.htm)